BryanH/Wordpress_add-code-to-head/readme.txt

 = 1.19 =
 * Fix for CVE ID: CVE‑2025‑48314
 * Stored head code is sanitized for users without `unfiltered_html`, mitigating the cross-site scripting (XSS) issue for untrusted roles

-= 1.17 =
-* Verified Compatible with WP 6.7.1
-* Added note about potential Wordfence issue to the readme
-* No other changes